robmarano/robmarano.github.io/courses/ece251/2026/weeks/week_09/notes_week_09.md

 ![Textbook Figure 4.1: Basic Implementation Overview](/Image%20Bank/ch004-9780128201091/jpg-9780128201091/004001.jpg)

 ### 4.2 Logic Design Conventions
-When transitioning from the ISA (software abstractions) to logic design (hardware blocks), we rely on strict conventions to ensure data moves reliably across the processor.
+When transitioning from the ISA (software abstractions) to logic design (hardware blocks), we rely on strict conventions to ensure data moves across the processor.

-*   **Combinational Logic**: These elements operate strictly on their current inputs (e.g., ALU, multiplexers, adders).
+*   **Combinational Logic**: These elements operate on their current inputs (e.g., ALU, multiplexers, adders).
 They have no memory; their output is solely a function of their input.
 *   **State Elements (Sequential Logic)**: These elements have internal storage and a memory of past inputs (e.g., Register File, PC, Data Memory).
 Their state can only change on a defined **clock edge**.
 *   **Clocking Methodology**: MIPS relies on an edge-triggered clocking methodology.
 This means state elements only update their stored values when the clock signal transitions from low to high (or high to low).
 This separates the combinational logic delays from the state updates, ensuring that data is stable when it is captured.
-Because data must completely propagate through all combinational logic elements before the next clock edge, the **critical path** (the physically longest signal delay through the hardware) absolutely dictates the minimum duration of the **clock cycle time**.
+Because data must completely propagate through all combinational logic elements before the next clock edge, the **critical path** (the physically longest signal delay through the hardware) dictates the minimum duration of the **clock cycle time**.

-As shown in **textbook Figure 4.2** below, state elements are updated strictly on the clock edge, while combinational logic sits between them to perform work during the clock cycle.
+As shown in **textbook Figure 4.2** below, state elements are updated on the clock edge, while combinational logic sits between them to perform work during the clock cycle.

 ![Textbook Figure 4.2: Logic Design Conventions](/Image%20Bank/ch004-9780128201091/jpg-9780128201091/004002.jpg)

 ### 4.3 A Simple Implementation Scheme
-In a **single-cycle implementation**, every instruction executes entirely within one clock cycle.
+In a **single-cycle implementation**, every instruction executes within one clock cycle.
 This means the clock cycle must be stretched out to accommodate the longest path through the processor.

 To build the datapath for this scheme, we assemble our components, as mapped out in **textbook Figure 4.11** (the simple datapath):
 1.  **Instruction Memory** and **Program Counter (PC)** for fetching.